-A summary of the directors' skills and experience as relevant to the Group and graphs depicting the diversity of the directors are set out on this page.
+A summary of the directors' skills and experience as relevant to the Group and graphs depicting the diversity of the directors are set out in this section 1.3.

 Each non-executive director receives a letter which formalizes their appointment and outlines the key terms and conditions of their appointment.
-The executive director (CEO) has a written position description and a service contract.